Football GPS Tracker - How Football Teams Use GPS to Improve Their Performance

 It can be charged in less than 60 minutes with unlimited storage as well as being water-resistant.

 Measuring distance is always going to be important.
-Assess stamina, recovery and fatigue.
+Assess stamina, fatigue and recovery.
 Building kilometres in the legs will show at the end of a match.

 Longer periods of running can be tracked for footballers, alongside sprint work and other aerobic alternatives.